The COVID-19 pandemic has significantly impacted S/4HANA implementations across the world, impacting upon every phase, especially user adoption.

 Virtual approach: This is unavoidable.
 Whilst the delegate is attempting to reconnect, the Optimum consultant will keep the remaining participants engaged with discussion and questions on the content covered up until this point.

-Optimum has continued to provide market leading SAP S/4HANA training solutions throughout the global pandemic.
+Optimum has continued to provide market leading SAP S/4HANA training solutions throughout the global pandemic, and offered SAP end-user training programmes across the whole range of SAP products.
 Contact us today to see how we can assist with your project delivery.